 Juvenile Justice and Child Welfare: Multi-System Integration Certificate Program

 CJJR offers a week-long Juvenile Justice and Child Welfare: Multi-System Integration Certificate Program.
 This program is designed to cover the variety of issues impacting crossover youth and multi-system reform to prepare leaders to undertake a wide-range of reforms in their community.
 The program is designed for those who want to improve outcomes for crossover youth by improving multi-systems integration and collaboration between public agencies and between public and private sectors.
-This program is geared towards directors, CEOs, managers and other senior level professionals in the juvenile justice, child welfare, mental health, education and other related systems of care in the public and private domains.
+This program is geared towards directors, CEOs, managers and other senior level professionals in the juvenile justice, child welfare, mental health, education, substance abuse, and other related systems of care in the public and private domains.
 Advocates, academicians, foundation staff and others will also benefit from attending this program.
 For more information,

 including how to apply, click the link above.